timpending/comp-sci-curriculum/Unit-2/01-linked-lists-intro.md

 ###Singly Linked List

 A singly linked list is stored in memory using references to other memory locations.
-In drawing below, the list looks as if it's all in a line, but in fact, in memory, the list is scattered all over the place.
+In the drawing below, the list looks as if it's all in a line; but, in fact, in memory, the list is scattered all over the place.
 The first object could be at a very high memory address and the second object could be at a very low memory address.
 The only thing that keeps the list together is the next pointers.
-The next pointers are references to where the next element in the linked list list located.
+The next pointers are references to where the next element in the linked list list is located.

 ![](http://www.cs.usfca.edu/~srollins/courses/cs112-f07/web/notes/linkedlists/ll2.gif)

-A nice thing about the singly linked list is that inserting at the end of the list is always O(1).
+A nice thing about the singly linked list is that inserting at the end of the list is always [O(1)](https://en.wikipedia.org/wiki/Time_complexity#Constant_time).
 Why is appending to a singly linked list O(1)?
 Because a variable, called the tail, is kept that points to the end of the list.
 Whenever you need to add or remove an item from the end, you simply have to update the tail.

 **EXERCISE**